Originally published on December 3, 2019, updated on October 17, 2022

 Want to make your CIO twitch?
-Mention that you think it’s time for replatforming.
+Mention that you think it’s time to replatform your eCommerce site.
 The tics and twitches will almost start instantly.
 Why is this?

 Well, it’s because your existing IT architecture probably looks something like this.

 But a legacy platform can hold you back and displease customers and employees alike.
 How do you know if that is happening?
-Just as Jeff Foxworthy can spot the signs you might be a redneck, the need for eCommerce replatforming has distinct signals.
+Just as Jeff Foxworthy can spot the signs you might be a redneck, the need for a replatform has distinct signals.

 Customer Signals for Replatforming